 We look for any potential issues that may crop up during the migration and predict the potential downtime (if there is any).
 In case certain problems emerge during the proof of concept phase, we work on fixing them, come up with surefire solutions for them, and see how we can improve and speed up the entire process.

-During this phase, there’s an ongoing communication between our team and the client’s developers responsible for their project, app, service…
+During this phase, there’s ongoing communication between our team and the client’s developers responsible for their project, app, service…

 Step 3 – Automation